Azure/simdem/demo_scripts/containerAppsPython/README.md

 This next command will create a Container App Environment in the Resource Group created in `Step 3`.

 Command will take ~3 minutes to complete.

+You can see what the variables are set at for this tutorial in that output.
+If you want to change them press `b` and run the command export `VARIABLE_NAME="new variable value"`
 ```
 echo $CONTAINERAPPS_ENVIRONMENT
 ```